-Thriving companies operating in free markets are a backbone of American greatness.
+Thriving companies operating in free markets are the backbone of American greatness.
 But as we’ve learned over and over again throughout our history, sometimes the companies that make us great also make choices that favor profits over safety.

 As we reported last week, for almost a decade, GM knowingly and willfully sold cars to consumers that GM engineers knew caused serious and sometimes fatal car accidents as a result of faulty ignition systems.
 What’s more – they knew about the problem, designed and manufactured an inexpensive solution to eliminate the problem, and then told no one.
 The result – hundreds of people were injured and many were killed in catastrophic car accidents involving these vehicles.